-Hail damage affects the home by cracking your roof, your gutters, and anything else it comes into contact with.
-The average size of a piece of hail can vary.
-The rate of falling also varies.
-Even when you don’t see dips in your roof, you might still find hail damage if you look underneath the roof.
-If you see damage in siding, gutters, or other things, you should also investigate your roof.
-Just because you don’t see doesn’t mean you shouldn’t believe it.
+Hail storms damage San Antonio homes by cracking roofs, gutters, and anything else they come into contact with.
+The average size of a piece of hail and the rate at which hail falls can both vary significantly.
+Even when you don’t see dips or dents in your roof, you might still find hail damage from a recent storm if you look underneath the roof.
+If you see damage in siding, gutters, or other things, investigate your roof.
+Just because you don’t see hail damage at first glance doesn’t mean that it’s not present and roof repair isn’t necessary.

 Reported Texas Hail Storms, By Year:

-Hail can damage anything in its path.
-When it comes down to fixing what’s most vulnerable in your home, it’s important to get your roof fixed from hail damage as quickly as possible.
-You are in charge of your home’s safety, security, and dependability.
+Hail storms can damage anything in their path, and your San Antonio home is no different.
+When fixing elements of your home that you deem to be most vulnerable, it’s important to get any hail damage to your roof repaired as quickly as possible.
+You are in charge of your home’s safety, security, and dependability, and significant hail damage can compromise all three.

 Don’t let hail damage you.